How Do Connecticut Courts Decide Whether a Parent Can Relocate Post Divorce?

 What is the Connecticut Legal Standard to Relocate with Children Post Divorce?

-If the court finds that the existing parenting arrangement would be significantly affected by the proposed relocation, the statute says that the relocating parent must prove that “(1) the relocation is for a legitimate purpose, (2) the proposed location is reasonable in light of such purpose, and (3) the relocation is in the best interests of the child.”
+Suppose the court finds that the existing parenting arrangement would be significantly affected by the proposed relocation.
+In that case, the statute says that the relocating parent must prove that “(1) the relocation is for a legitimate purpose, (2) the proposed location is reasonable in light of such purpose, and (3) the relocation is in the best interests of the child.”

 Every family’s facts are unique, just as every child is unique.
 Generally speaking, in the past Connecticut courts have found that better employment for the parent or the parent’s spouse can be legitimate reasons to relocate.
 In some cases Courts have found that proximity to extended family is a legitimate purpose for relocation.